-On Friday, September 25th, the Immigration Reform Law Institute (IRLI) filed a friend-of-the-court brief with the Board of Immigration Appeals (BIA) (attached here) on behalf of the Institute and its client the Federation for American Immigration Reform (FAIR) that addressed whether the BIA could decline to follow the Third Circuit’s approach for determining if a conviction for marihuana possession under Pennsylvania state law was an aggravated felony.
-Under the Immigration and Nationality Act (INA), immigrants who commit aggravated felonies are subject to removal from the United States.
-The BIA also asked for advice on the related question of whether the Supreme Court’s use of the categorical approach for determining aggravated felonies had overruled the Third Circuit’s prior approach.
+On Thursday, December 10th, the Immigration Reform Law Institute (IRLI) filed a friend-of-the-court brief (attached here) with the Board of Immigration Appeals (BIA) on behalf of its client, the Federation for American Immigration Reform (FAIR), that addressed the breadth of the definition of an “aggravated felony” under the Immigration and Nationality Act (INA).
+Aliens who commit aggregated felonies are subject to immediate removal from the United States.